If you’re selling a $1 million house, you can save on realtor fees by negotiating commission rates directly or opting for a low-commission realtor.

 Pricing the home correctly

 Accurate pricing is crucial, especially when the home is first listed for sale.
-Agents use tools like Comparative Market Analyses (CMAs) and pre-listing appraisals to:
+Agents use tools like a comparative market analysis (CMA) and a pre-listing appraisal to:

-• Capture the highest possible sales price: Agent-listed homes sell for more than FSBO homes, and an agent’s expertise in pricing them can generate a higher profit that helps offset their commission.
+- Capture the highest possible sales price: Agent-listed homes sell for more than homes sold by owner, and an agent’s expertise in pricing them can generate a higher profit that helps offset their commission.

 The bottom line